2026 Public Poets Fellowship

-From October 2024 to July 2025, Youth Speaks will engage a new generation of young artists and alumni to participate in collaborative narrative projects that bridge public and poetic will.
+From February to October 2026, Youth Speaks will engage its second cohort of young artists and alumni to participate in collaborative narrative projects and civic engagement that bridge public and poetic will, called the Public Poets Fellowship.

 Public Poets Fellowship 2024 Cohort